 Spray foam is one of the most effective options because it’s not only self-adhering, but also easy to cover difficult surfaces, such as corners or awkward areas.
 You won’t have to worry about the R-Value decreasing due to a missed spot, since spraying can cover all of those areas.
 It’s also a barrier that prevents condensation buildup and prevents rodent or insect infestations.

-What option should I choose?
+What option of Insulation should I choose?

 Unfortunately, we cannot tell you which style of insulation is the best for your project or roof, because there are multiple reasons for using each type of insulation.
 Each set of conditions is unique, whether it’s climate, style of roof, and budget, but hopefully this guide will help you make that decision a little easier.
 Regardless of what option you choose, make sure that moisture stays away and the result will be a metal roof that lasts a lifetime.